 Themer Singular layout type

 The Singular Themer layout is a type of content layout in Beaver Themer (which can be purchased here).
-It can be applied to single posts and custom post types, although it can also be applied to pages.
+It is usually applied to single posts and custom post types, although it can also be applied to pages.

 Special behavior of the Singular Themer layout

 Here are the special properties of the Singular Themer layout: